 To be eligible, you need to be living in England on the first day of the first academic year of your course.
 If you're a non-UK EU student, you also need to live in England for the whole of your course.
 If you're a non-UK and non-EU student, you need to live in the UK for the whole of your course.

 If you or your spouse or civil partner are serving in the armed forces, or you're a dependent parent living with a serving member of the armed forces, it usually doesn't matter where you live.

-Preparing for distance learning
+Preparing for studying online

 Whether you're unfamiliar with studying online or are returning to study after a long break, there are a few things you can do to prepare yourself for studying online by distance learning.

 Have a healthy support network

 When you're a distance learner it's important to stay connected with other people while you're studying.

 Talk to your work colleagues, family and friends about your goals and how you're doing.
 Share your achievements, and don't be afraid to talk about your challenges.